 When people get answers to big WHY questions in their own language, they can find solutions within their own great resources to remedy their situation.
 Many of these solutions will be cost-negative to the government due to people being equally empowered, like other Australian citizens.

-These building blocks can allow First Nations peoples to build their half of the bridge, bringing many of them back from their cultural refugee status, breaking the cycle of trauma, changing the culture of silence, and lessening the end-stage anti-social “problems” seen across many Aboriginal communities today.
+These building blocks can allow First Nations peoples to build their half of the bridge above, bringing many of them back from their cultural refugee status, breaking the cycle of trauma, changing the culture of silence, and lessening the end-stage anti-social “problems” seen across many Aboriginal communities and town and cities across Australia today.

 - Community education

-These same programs could also make time in detention much more positive, where young people have a chance to receive real answers to many of the big questions they carry in their own language.
+These same programs could even make time in detention much more positive, where young people have a chance to receive real answers to many of the big questions their people have in their own language.

 This would cover different themes, including economic, medical, legal and political/governance processes and structures.
 People also need access to good current affairs in their own language to keep them up-to-date with the conversations that are happening across Australia and around the world.
 These programs would also help develop the use of everyday English and encourage participation in formal education and training already available.

-Although many Yolŋu people are suffering from high levels of chronic disease and sickness, basic economic literacy is, in my experience, one of the most essential education needs.
-The confusion around economics leads to a strong “them and us” negative response that we are seeing in youth across Arnhem Land today.
+Although many Yolngu people are suffering from high levels of chronic disease and sickness, basic economic literacy is, in my experience, one of the most essential educational needs.
+The confusion around economics leads to a strong “them and us” negative response that we are seeing in Youth across Arnhem Land and around the country today.

-Yolŋu are asking for and need the conceptual understanding of economics first.
+Yolngu adults are asking for and need a conceptual understanding of economics first.